Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Introduction

 The simplest coinductive space is the Cantor space of infinite boolean sequences.
 It corresponds to the coinductive type~$\nu_X(X + X)$ and its topology is well known.
 Programs that implement continuous functions from the Cantor space to a discrete space~$D$ can be represented by finite binary trees in which leaves are labelled by values in~$D$.
 We extend this to a class of functors going beyond~$X \mapsto X + X$ on the category~$\Set$ by considering so-called (finitary) polynomial functors on~$\Set^I$ for some index set~$I$.
 The final coalgebra~$\nu P$ of such a functor~$P$ always exists and may be constructed as the inverse limit of:~$1 \leftarrow P(\One) \leftarrow P^2(\One) \leftarrow \cdots$.
 Those final coalgebras have a natural topology, and when the functor~$F$ is \emph{finitary} (commutes with filtered colimits), the topology enjoys a close connection with the intuitive notion of ``finite amount of information'' about potentially infinite values.
 However, representing such topologies inside a formalized system such as dependent type theory is far from trivial because their definition relies heavily on delicate topics like equality.

 Our main result pertains to the question of how continuous functions between these natural classes of spaces can be represented in dependent type theory.
 It turns out that any such ``implementation'' can itself be put into the form of a potentially infinite data-structure, inhabiting a final coalgebra for an appropriate functor, albeit one which is in most cases no longer finitary.
-This settles a conjecture of P. Hancock about representability of continuous between ``dependent streams''~\cite{hancock09:_repres_of_stream_proces_using}.
+This settles a conjecture of P. Hancock about representability of continuous between ``dependent streams''~\cite{hancock09:_repres_of_stream_proces_using} by extending the work of P. Hancock, N. Ghani and D. Pattinson~\cite{hancock09:_contin_funct_final_coalg} from \emph{containers} to \emph{indexed containers}.
+The technology and root ideas are very similar.

 We obtain this result via a more general construction, without any cardinality restrictions on the initial functors.
 One can still topologise the final coalgebras, though the topology that arises from the inverse chain construction no longer enjoys much connection with any intuition of finite information, and there are (classically) continuous functions that cannot be implemented by programs.